Rimjhim28/Android-Remote/README.md

 # Android-Remote

-The android application helps controlling arduino which in turns controls the directions.
+The android application help controlling arduino which in turns controls the directions.
 The commands are sent to from android to arduino via a bluetooth module.

 ### Screenshot